 MusicBrainz

-Picard is the name of the app by Music Brainz which itself is a massive open-source database of music.
+Picard is the name of the app by Music Brainz, a massive open-source database of music.
 The MusicBrainz Picard app uses this database to find, match, and tag your music.
 If the app can’t find a match against the MusicBrainz database, it uses AcoustID (a database of audio fingerprints) to figure out the song.
 In other words, it identifies the song like Shazam or any other music-identifying apps do, by listening to it.
 The only difference is Picard doesn’t need you to play the song since it can read the music file.
 So in case, you have a music file named PCywbhimh.mp3 it will be renamed to You’ll be in my heart.mp3 or whatever the original title is.

 Download